-A biting wind blows outside as we all sleep in this September morning.
+A biting wind blows outside as we all sleep in.
 The lake level has risen from last night’s thunderstorm.
-Before breakfast, we look outside to see, to our delight, that brand new snow has settled on distant Alpine caps.
+Before breakfast, we look outside to find that brand new snow has settled on distant Alpine caps.

 “Snow!” the children cry, “Hurrah!
 It’s winter, it’s winter!”

 “Not quite yet,” I tell them.
 “We haven’t had autumn yet.”

 How has time slipped away so fast?

 If being a parent has taught me anything, it’s the swiftness of that time.
 And that childhood is the shortest season.

 Sometimes you want your kids to grow up instantly.
 Other days, you look back and see how much they’ve changed and grown.
 And then you wish to slow time down.

 Blink, and you’ll miss their childhood.
 Rush, and you run past life.